|IMBM’s main purposes

 Responding to urgent needs

 Research made by the founders of IMBM provides new ways of defining better treatment for cancer and infectious diseases.
 Cancer is an increasingly prevalent disease.
-Infectious diseases, such as HIV, are still waiting for solutions from modern medicine.
+Infectious diseases are still waiting for solutions from modern medicine.
 Current disciplines follow the long and inefficient route of trial and error for defining therapeutic protocols and vaccination strategies.
 Thus, despite better prognosis for these diseases, we are still facing bewildering statistics, which are especially frustrating bearing in mind the tremendous medical, scientific and financial efforts made so far.

 Searching for a new approach, bringing new hope